Jethet/wiki-hh/Databases/json.md

-## .json data format
+## JSON data format

 JSON is a type of file for structuring data in a readable way.
 It is also a really popular format for sending data across the web.
+A JSON file will have the .json ending (example.json).
 JSON is a string representation of a Javascript object.

 The JSON object has two useful methods to deal with JSON-formatted content: parse and stringify.
 * `JSON.parse()` takes a JSON string and transforms it into a JavaScript object.